VirtualProgrammingLab/viplab-example-docker/README.md

 Small Docker container, that outputs some information, to show the functionality of ViPLab.

-To execute the container, first cd into the desired directory (Shell or Python), then build it:
+To execute the container, first build it:

 ```
 docker build -t viplab-example-image .